rd2/tbd/_site/index.md

 ![US DOE Commercial Reference Warehouse](./assets/images/warehouse.png "US DOE Commercial Reference Warehouse")

 Relying on the OpenStudio [SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html "OpenStudio SDK") and the [Topolys](https://github.com/automaticmagic/topolys "Topolys source code repository on GitHub") gem, TBD automatically - and pretty instantaneously - identifies and manages _major_ thermal bridges behind the scenes for OpenStudio users.
+For ASHRAE climate zone 7, enabling TBD should increase annual heating requirements between 5% to 15% (depending on building type) for "poor" to "regular" thermal bridging details in an otherwise well-insulated envelope.

-### Energy simulation
+### Building energy modelling

 While materials, constructions and envelope surfaces are well-defined variables in OpenStudio (and energy simulation engines like EnergyPlus), shared _edges_ and _points_ are simply not!
-TBD automatically factors in _psi_ and _khi_ losses from _major_ thermal bridges it manages, by further _derating_ a construction's _clear-field effective R-value_ - more specifically by further decreasing its insulating layer thickness.
+TBD automatically factors _psi_ and _khi_ losses from _major_ thermal bridges it manages, by further _derating_ a construction's _clear-field effective R-value_ - more specifically by further decreasing its insulating layer thickness.
 If the insulation layer becomes too thin, TBD then increases insulation conductivity.
 This approach, in line with published research and standards such as ASHRAE's [RP-1365](https://www.techstreet.com/standards/rp-1365-thermal-performance-of-building-envelope-details-for-mid-and-high-rise-buildings?product_id=1806751), _BETBG_ & _thermalenvelope.ca_, as well as ISO [10211](https://www.iso.org/standard/65710.html) and [14683](https://www.iso.org/standard/65706.html) Standards, is best summarized as follows:
 ```
 Ut = Uo + ( ∑psi • L )/A + ( ∑khi • n )/A
 ```